Short-beaked common dolphin

 Common dolphins are, as the name suggests, the most common in the world.
 They have a beautiful striking pattern of yellow and grey on their flanks creating a distinctive hourglass shape making them easy to spot and identify.
 Their flanks are dark with a 'V' shape appearing just below the dorsal fin.
 They are 1.7 – 2.5m long, making them one of the smaller dolphins.

-There have been regular strandings of common dolphins on the Cornish and Devonshire coasts; these appear to be related to damage from entanglement in fishing gear.
+There have been regular strandings of common dolphins along the coastlines of Cornwall and Devon, with many of these appearing to be caused by entanglement in fishing gear.
 As common dolphins feed on fish species which are also targeted by fisheries, they are attracted to areas where fishing is taking place and are accidentally caught.
 Fishing techniques such as purse seine and trawling are particularly dangerous to dolphins.
-“Dolphin friendly” fishing techniques can cause less damage to dolphin populations however do not exclude them from harm and are not “ecosystem friendly”.
-They often can cause greater damage to other marine animals including sharks, turtles and birds.
-Fishing techniques such as pole fishing are more environmentally friendly as they target specific species.
 Other threats to dolphins include pollution, collisions with vessels, decrease in available prey and habitat degradation.
-Evidence suggests that seismic sonar emitted by vessels can cause hearing damage; this could impact upon communication, prey and predator detection and navigation.